sxu509/benchmarkingstudy/PBMC8K/README.md

 # PBMC8K Dataset Collection

-This folder contains simulated gene expression mixtures based on real single-cell RNA-seq data from the **PBMC8K** dataset, using the **LM22 immune cell signature matrix** as the reference for reference-based deconvolution methods.
+This folder contains simulated gene expression mixtures based on real single-cell RNA-seq data from the **PBMC8K** dataset, using the **LM22 Source GEPs** as the reference for reference-based deconvolution methods.
 It includes both simulations guided by real cell-type proportions and synthetic simulations generated using **scDesign**.

 These datasets are designed to benchmark deconvolution methods under realistic and controlled conditions using peripheral blood mononuclear cells (PBMCs).